benembery/dependent-bundles/README.md

 Bundle helpers that allow you to specify script dependencies in partials, display &amp; editor templates and have them rendered in the layout.

 ##Usage
-Within a view, partial view, editor or display for you can use the following razor syntax to register a depedent script bundle.
+Within a view, partial view, editor or display template you can use the following razor syntax to register a depedent script bundle.

-    @Html.RegisterBundleDependency("~/bundles/dependency")
+    @Html.RegisterBundleDependency("~/your/bundle/url")

 Then in your layout file you call the following method.